-2013 included the following approximate amounts: \$187 million for improvements, upgrades, remodels and relocations of existing stores; \$124 million for new leased stores; \$112 million for distribution centers, which included a significant portion of the construction cost of a distribution center in Pennsylvania; \$76 million for stores purchased or built by us; and \$28 million for information systems upgrades and technology-related projects.
-The timing of new, remodeled and relocated store openings along with other factors may affect the relationship between such openings and the related property and equipment purchases in any given period.
+Significant components of property and equipment purchases in 2013 included the following approximate amounts: \$187 million for improvements, upgrades, remodels and relocations of existing stores; \$124 million for new leased stores; \$112 million for distribution centers, which included a significant portion of the construction cost of a distribution center in Pennsylvania; \$76 million for stores purchased or built by us; and \$28 million for information systems upgrades and technology-related projects.
 During 2013, we opened 650 new stores and remodeled or relocated 582 stores.
 Our sale-leaseback transaction which we consummated in January 2014 for 233 of our stores resulted in proceeds from the sale of these properties of approximately \$281.6 million.
-See "-Liquidity and Capital Resources"